 Benefits to Pre-Killed Prey

-As a safer and easier alternative, feeding pre-killed prey allows you to buy frozen prey items and stockpile them in the freezer so it is easier to have the proper sized prey on hand at all times.
-Running out to the pet store for food every time your snake needs to eat or raising your own prey can be more expensive and time consuming than feeding pre-killed and it doesn't guarantee you will be able to get the right sized prey when your snake is hungry.
-Some pet stores will also sell frozen prey or fresh killed prey which you can then freeze for later.
+As a safer and easier alternative, feeding pre-killed prey allows you to buy frozen prey items and stockpile them in the freezer so it is easier to have the properly sized prey on hand at all times.
+Running out to the pet store for food every time your snake needs to eat or raising your own prey can be more expensive and time-consuming than feeding pre-killed and it doesn't guarantee you will be able to get the right-sized prey when your snake is hungry.
+Some pet stores will also sell frozen prey or fresh-killed prey which you can then freeze for later.
 By feeding pre-killed mice or rats you will avoid any potential injuries to your snake.

 Most snakes take fairly well to pre-killed prey (wild-caught snakes may have trouble adapting) although it is best if they have been accustomed to pre-killed prey at a young age.
 If your snake is currently eating live prey you may need to start by offering freshly killed prey at first (some owners are not comfortable doing this themselves).
 Frozen prey should be completely thawed and warmed slightly before feeding (defrost in the fridge or cold water, not at room temperature, then warm slightly in warm water just before feeding).
 Never microwave prey items.
 Dangling the pre-killed prey and wiggling it a bit with tongs (never hold prey with your fingers to avoid being mistaken for food) can help entice a snake to take the prey.
 If your snake is still reluctant to eat, you can try dipping the prey in chicken broth, pithing the prey (puncturing the skull to expose the brain), or cutting the prey open to expose blood to your snake.
 If all of these ideas fail you you may need to try a different color or species of prey item or your snake may be about to shed.